-I undertake a limited number of commissions each year.
-Each is developed in the same way as the studio work.
-They are not a separate strand of production, but an extension of an ongoing practice grounded in observation, reconstruction, and sustained attention to detail.
+I undertake a limited number of commissions each year, developed in the same way as the studio work.
+These are not treated as a separate strand of production, but as extensions of an ongoing practice grounded in observation, material research, reconstruction, and sustained attention to detail.

 Vitis vinifera L. var.
 ‘Arbane’